axeldavy/VisualBitcoin/src/VisualBitcoin 1.1/Storage/README.txt

 information associate with blocks.

 	TODO
-	- Find the data structures for transactions.
+	- Find the data structures for transactions

 ////////////////////////////////////////////////////////////////////////////////
 3. Coding Class